renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## autodiscoverTopics

 Some platforms allow you to add tags, or topics, to repositories and retrieve repository lists by specifying those topics.
-Set this variable to a list of strings, all of which will be topics for the autodiscovered repositories.
+Set this variable to a list of strings, all of which will be topics for the auto-discovered repositories.

 For example: